Goddess of Love

 "On a mission to save what she loves"

 The opposing mountains leaning towards each other represent a monumental real life battle and portray the environmental and humanitarian devastation of rampant corporate greed, on one side, in opposition to the natural world and society on the other.
-Riddled with metaphors begging interpretation, the dream meanings and animal spirits are just a small part of this expansive performance and brush lightly over the surface of a much deeper and profound social massage.
+Riddled with metaphors begging interpretation, the dream and animal spirit meanings are just a small part of this expansive performance and brush lightly over the surface of a much deeper and profound social massage.
+The main message being that our exploitation and destruction of the planet is starting to come unhinged as we realise we are also destroying ourselves.

 EAGLE: Messenger of the gods.